Denim Dictionary

 Rinse denim, similar to the one-wash treatment, makes the natural denim cloth soak in water for a short time to remove shrinkage.
 Because of the short water time, most of the dyes and the original stiff texture of the fabric can be retained.

-Right Hand Twill (RHT) right twill denim
+Right Hand Twill (RHT)

 Right twill denim is a kind of twill denim.
 The twill direction of the fabric is from upper right to lower left.
 Right twill denim is the most traditional weaving method and is also the mainstream weaving method today.